MPI-EVA-Archaeogenetics/Autorun_eager/README.md

 ## Quickstart

+> [!NOTE]
+> A Singularity wrapper is provided for R scripts: `scripts/run_Rscript_containerised.sh`.
+> It is recommended that you use the provided Singularity image wrapper to run Rscripts in this repository.
+> This ensures that the required R packages are available and that the scripts run in a consistent environment.

 - Run `prepare_eager_tsv.R` for human SG, TF, TM, RP, RM, IM, or YC data for a given sequencing batch:

     ```bash